grnet/kamaki/docs/setup.rst

 Kamaki comes with preset default values to all configuration options.
 All vital configurion options are set to use the okeanos.grnet.gr cloud services.
 User information is not included and should be provided either through the kamaki config command or by editing the configuration file.

 Kamaki configuration options are vital for correct Kamaki behavior.
-An incorrect option may render some command groups disfunctional.
+An incorrect option may render some command groups dysfunctional.
 There are two ways of managing configuration options: edit the config file or use the kamaki config command.

 Using multiple setups
 ^^^^^^^^^^^^^^^^^^^^^